 Whereas on most websites, you want your visitors to travel around and see different pages; the aim of a Landing Page is to keep them right where they are.
 Thus, There Are No Menus, No Adverts, And No Links.

+The only link that can take someone away from your Landing Page, will be the "Buy Now" button.

 They can leave the site by clicking back or closing the tab of course, but even that will often result in a pop-up window asking if they're sure they want to leave!

+Thin, Narrow Design

 Another common design trope of Landing Pages is to be long, thin and narrow.
 The idea is that the visitors will be hooked by your text as soon as they land on your page and from here; they'll have to scroll gradually through the site.